Jonathan Marchessault Game Preview: Golden Knights vs. Blackhawks

 Marchessault Season Stats Insights

+- In 7 games this season, Marchessault has a plus-minus rating of +2, while averaging 17:21 on the ice per game.

-- In two of five games this year, Marchessault has scored a goal, but he's yet to produce two or more goals in the same contest.
+- In three of seven games this season, Marchessault has scored a goal, but there are no multi-goal efforts on his ledger.

-- Marchessault has registered a point twice this year in five games played, but did not have multiple points in either of those games.
+- Marchessault has a point in four games this season through seven games played, but none of those games resulted in a multi-point effort.

-- Marchessault has yet to put up an assist this year through five games.
+- Marchessault has yet to record two or more assists in a game this season out of the seven games he's played.

-- Marchessault's odds on his points prop carry an implied probability of 60.6% that he goes over.
+- Marchessault's implied probability to go over his point total is 62.5% based on the odds.

 Sign up for Underdog fantasy today.